spice2x/substream/README.md

 - Ensure spice2x is up to date.
 - Let port, port+1, and port+2 through Windows Firewall when connecting from another device.
+- Double check your IP; don't mix up IP address of PC running the game (spice2x API port) and IP address of PC running substream - which may or may not be the same.
 - Web server must be running on HTTP, not HTTPS.
 - spice2x limits to one viewer per screen for the stream API.
+Disconnect all other clients if you can connect to API but can't get video.
 - Streaming video from spice2x is unencrypted and unauthenticated.
 Anyone who can reach the port can watch.